msprev/panzer/README.rst

 Reserved fields
 ===============

-The following metadata fields are reserved by panzer.
+The following metadata fields are reserved for use by panzer:

 -  ``styledef``
 -  ``style``